mtekinn/Fusion-Tiles/README.md

 # FusionTiles - A 2048 Clone

 FusionTiles is a fun and addictive number puzzle game inspired by the classic 2048 game.
-The objective of the game is to slide and combine tiles with the same numbers to create higher numbered tiles.
+The objective of the game is to slide and combine tiles with the same numbers to create higher-numbered tiles.
 The game ends when there are no more moves available on the grid.

 ## Features